Brand Names: Adcetris

 Some side effects may occur during the injection or within 24 hours afterward.
 Tell your caregiver right away if you feel dizzy, nauseated, chilled or feverish, or if you have itching or trouble breathing.

-Brentuximab vedotin may cause a serious viral infection of the brain that can lead to disability or death.
-Call your doctor right away if you have any change in your mental state, decreased vision, weakness on one side of your body, or problems with speech or walking.
+Brentuximab vedotin may cause a serious brain infection that can lead to disability or death.
+Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.
 These symptoms may start gradually and get worse quickly.

-Also call your doctor at once if you have any of these other side effects, even if they occur several months after you receive brentuximab vedotin, or after your treatment ends.
+Also call your doctor if you have any of these other serious side effects, even if they occur several months after you receive brentuximab vedotin:

 - numbness, weakness, burning pain, tingly feeling, or loss of feeling in your arms or legs;